nalipaz/home-assistant-config/README.md

      * Server has mosquitto running for communication with Owntracks on phone.
  * Plex server
      * Plex monitoring and control via the plex media player component
- * Pushbullet
-     * Send various messages through pushbullet to notify me of events.
-Examples include: garage open/close and tv playback of shows in plex

 ## Services